theCapypara/riptide-docs/source/user_docs/5_shell.rst

 Shell Integration
 -----------------

-Riptide has integrations for the pouplar Bash and Zsh shells.
+Riptide has integrations for the popular Bash and Zsh shells.
 We highly recommend installing these!

 CLI Command Aliases